john-does-it/pixelswars/readme.md

 Current state of the game: prototype including most of the core mechanics of the game.

-Only playable on computer using a keyboard, you can't play on smartphone.

 ## Description

 Be the best commander, lead your army to the victory and show to your defeated friend who is the smartest!